brutusin/commons/README.md

      <scope>test</scope>
 </dependency>
 ```
-in order to extend the test at [here]() and verify they are passed.
+in order to extend the [predefined tests](https://github.com/brutusin/commons/tree/master/src/test/java/org/brutusin/commons/json/spi) and verify they are passed.

 See also:
 * [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) for more details.